Open Gardens: Things to Consider

 For example, whilst you would reasonably expect it to, do you know if your existing home insurance cover extends to include injury to visitors whilst on your property?

 It is essential that you inform your insurer of any events to ensure you have adequate cover in place.
 Claims for slips and trips (or worse) can be substantial, and the cost of defending yourself and paying any damages without insurance cover would certainly be stressful, and potentially financially crippling.

 You may wish to consider conducting a risk assessment when opening your garden to the public to identify and eliminate any potential risks such as swimming pools, ponds and uneven ground.
 You may even want to install signs to make people aware of potential hazards.

 You also need to consider the effect these events have on cover for your existing contents and possessions.
 Many insurers will add restrictions or in some cases even exclude these whilst your home is more accessible.

 At Lumley Insurance, we and our panel of insurers are well versed in dealing with open garden events.
 Our experienced team can provide you with the information, guidance and advice you need to ensure you are fully protected and can enjoy the occasion without concern.

-If you would like to discuss your individual needs further, please call us on 01285 885885 or complete the contact form below.
+If you would like to discuss your individual needs further, please call us on 01285 885885 or leave us a message using the form below.
 We’d be more than happy to help.